neo-project/docs/docs/en-us/tooldev/concept/transaction.md

 ### Input

-&emsp;&emsp;Input specifies the source of assets. there may be serveral Inputs in each transaction, the Inputs of `MinerTransaction` is empty.
+Input specifies the source of assets. there may be serveral Inputs in each transaction, the Inputs of `MinerTransaction` is empty.
 The data structure of Input as follows:

 | Size | Field | Type | Description |
 |---|-------|------|------|